rspatial/terra/README.md

 The libraries GDAL (>= 2.0.0), GEOS (>= 3.3.0) and Proj.4 (>= 4.8.0) are required (as for [sf](https://github.com/r-spatial/sf))

-Install Homebrew, and then, with Homebrew you can do, from the terminal:
+Install Homebrew if you have not done so before, and then from the terminal:

 ```
 brew install pkg-config